 Kodak Smile Instant Digital Printer

-Printing on 2 x 3-inch Zink paper, the Kodak Smile Instant Printer is an easy-to-use, compact mobile printer.
+Printing on 2 x 3-inch Zink paper, the is an easy-to-use, compact mobile printer.
 With a unique slide-open design, the device literally has no buttons, which makes the printer both sleek-looking and simple to use.
-Images are sent to the printer using Bluetooth and the Kodak Smile app on your phone, which also comes with a handful of editing options, including the option to create an augmented reality video that plays over the print when scanned with your phone, just like with the Lifeprint.
-It doesn’t offer the optional larger size of the Lifeprint, but it is a bit cheaper.
+You can use Bluetooth or the Kodak Smile app to send photos to the mobile printer.
+The Kodak Smile app comes with basic editing features, and you can use it to create an augmented reality video the app will play when you scan a print, just like with the Lifeprint.
+Not being able to print larger photos might be a drawback, but you will end up spending less on paper refills.

 - The best photo printers for 2020